 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Renders basic life support procedures or initial treatment to patients in a variety of settings, which may include:
+- Render basic life support procedures or initial treatment to patients in a variety of settings, which may include:

 - Attempt to restore and stabilize heart rhythm on pulseless, non-breathing patient